 What is the prettiest beach in Key West?

 Key West has an abundance of pretty beaches.
 One of the prettiest is Dry Tortugas Beach.
+It has some of the clearest water in Florida.
 This isolated island fort beach has endless crystal clear ocean views.
-Dry Tortugas is so beautiful you won’t want to leave the island.
+Dry Tortugas are so beautiful you won’t want to leave the island.

 Does Key West have swimmable beaches?